syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 {% endtabs %}

+N>If any white space or line break exists in the merge field's parent paragraph, then it will not be considered as empty paragraph and not removed during mail merge process.

 ## Removing empty merge fields

 Essential DocIO removes or keeps the unmerged merge fields in the output document based on the ClearFields property on each mail merge execution.